PostHog/posthog.com/contents/tutorials/angular-analytics.md

 PostHog enables you to use feature flags to control the release of features and code.
 We can use one to control the text on our button.

 To start, go to the [feature flags tab](https://app.posthog.com/feature_flags) in PostHog and click "New feature flag."
-Add a key (like `test-flag`) and set the release conditions to 100% of users.
+Name your key (like `test-flag`) and set the release conditions to 100% of users.
 Fill in any other details as you like, and then press "Save."

 ![Feature flag](../images/tutorials/angular-analytics/flag.png)